KhiopsML/khiops-doc/docs/learn/autofeature_engineering.md

 As before, the first modeling step is to define the family of models $\mathcal{H}$ which contains all the learnable hypotheses $h \in \mathcal{H}$.
 In the case of Auto Feature Engineering, this family is an extension of the [optimal encoding][preprocessing] models which perform two tasks: (i) choosing the variable to encode, which can either be a native variable or an aggregate generated from the secondary tables; (ii) encoding this variable by a discretization model or a grouping model depending on its type.

 Khiops uses a language similar to SQL to build aggregates.
 Formally, it is a collection of functions that can be [composed:octicons-link-external-16:][composition]{:target="_blank"} with each other an unlimited number of times, provided that the operand and return types of each function are consistent.
-Here is the list of functions used:
+Here are the main functions used:

 [composition]: https://en.wikipedia.org/wiki/Function_composition